-- (1) an Agreement on reciprocal trade concessions for certain wines (as described in Annex 1 to this Protocol). - (2) an Agreement on reciprocal recognition, protection and control of wine names (as described in Annex 2 to this Protocol). - (3) an Agreement on reciprocal recognition, protection and control of designations of spirits and aromatized drinks (as described in Annex 3 to this Protocol).
+- an Agreement on the reciprocal recognition, protection and control of wine names (Annex II to this Protocol). - 3) an Agreement on the reciprocal recognition, protection and control of designations of spirit and aromatised drinks (Annex III to this Protocol).

-The lists referred to in Article 5 of the Agreement mentioned under (2) and in Article 5 of the Agreement mentioned under (3) shall be established at a later stage and approved according to the procedure foreseen in the respective Articles 13 and 14 of these Agreements.
+The lists referred to in Article 5 of the Agreement mentioned under 2) and in Article 5 of the Agreement mentioned under 3) shall be established at a later stage and approved according to the procedure laid down respectively in Articles 13 and 14 of these Agreements.

-This Protocol shall form an integral part of the Interim Agreement.
-The Annexes to this Protocol shall form an integral part thereof.
+This Protocol and its Annexes shall form an integral part of the Europe Agreement.

-This Protocol shall be approved by the Community and the Republic of Croatia in accordance with their own procedures.
+This Protocol shall be approved by the Community and the Republic of Slovenia in accordance with their own procedures.
 The Contracting Parties shall take the necessary measures to implement this Protocol.

-The Contracting Parties shall notify each other of the accomplishment of the corresponding procedures according to the first paragraph of Article 3.
+The Contracting Parties shall notify each other of the accomplishment of the corresponding procedures according to the first paragraph hereof.

-This Protocol shall enter into force on 1 January 2002.
+Subject to completion of the procedures provided for in Article 3, this Protocol shall enter into force on 1 January 2002.

-This Protocol shall be drawn up in duplicate in the Danish, Dutch, English, Finnish, French, German, Greek, Italian, Portuguese, Spanish, Swedish and Croatian languages, each of these texts being equally authentic.
+This Protocol shall be drawn up in duplicate in the Danish, Dutch, English, Finnish, French, German, Greek, Italian, Portuguese, Spanish, Swedish and Slovenian languages, each of these texts being equally authentic.

-Done at Brussels,

-For the European Community
+Done at, For the European Community

-For the Republic of Croatia
+For the Republic of Slovenia